Section 4. Maintenance of Academic Integrity

 4.1.
 Original Content: A student’s name on any written exercise (such as an examination, report, thesis, theme, notebook, laboratory report, or computer program) or provided in association with an oral presentation constitutes a representation that the work is the result of that student’s own thought and study.
 Any such work shall be stated in the student’s own words and produced without the assistance of others, except where quotation marks, references, or footnotes accurately acknowledge the use of sources, including sources found on the Internet.
 Selling copies of exams, reports, or information relating to a course is not permitted.
 Sharing exams, exam or quiz questions and answers, or other materials produced from a previous course, for use other than for study assistance in connection with a current course, may be considered an infringement of academic integrity.
 Access to and/or use of instructor versions of books or course materials without prior approval from the instructor may be considered a violation of this Section.

 4.2.
-Exams and Testing: Talking during an examination or possession or use of unauthorized materials or equipment, including but not limited to notes, cell phones, or calculators, during an examination constitutes an infringement of academic honesty.
+Exams and Testing: Talking during an examination or possession or use of unauthorized materials, equipment, or technology, including but not limited to course materials, notes, cell phones, Latte, electronic messaging software, webpages, or calculators, during an examination constitutes an infringement of academic honesty.
 Attempting to receive credit for work not originally submitted also constitutes an infringement of academic honesty.
 Accepting assistance from others with or without their knowledge constitutes an infringement of academic honesty.
 All policies regarding examinations apply to take-home and open-book examinations.

 4.3.
 Collaboration/Facilitation: In some instances, a student may be authorized by a faculty member to work jointly with another student or with other students in solving problems or completing projects.
 Students may not collaborate on assignments, however, without explicit permission from the instructor.
 To provide one’s own work to assist another student in satisfying a course requirement, either knowingly or through negligence, constitutes an infringement of academic honesty.
 Assistance from personnel associated with University-sanctioned tutoring services is acceptable.